monperrus/crawler-user-agents/README.md

+# crawler-user-agents

-This repository contains a list of of HTTP user-agents used by robots, crawlers, and spiders.
-I regularly maintain this list based on my own logs.
+This repository contains a list of of HTTP user-agents used by robots, crawlers, and spiders as in single JSON file.

-If you are using Ruby, [Voight-Kampff](https://github.com/biola/Voight-Kampff) and [isbot](https://github.com/Hentioe/isbot) provide  libraries for accessing this data.

-Other systems for spotting robots, crawlers, and spiders that you may want to consider include [isBot](https://github.com/gorangajic/isbot) (Node.JS), [Crawler-Detect](https://github.com/JayBizzle/Crawler-Detect) (PHP), [BrowserDetector](https://github.com/mimmi20/BrowserDetector) (PHP), and [browscap](https://github.com/browscap/browscap) (JSON files).

 ## Install

+### Direct download

-Install using npm or Yarn, or download the [`crawler-user-agents.json` file](https://raw.githubusercontent.com/monperrus/crawler-user-agents/master/crawler-user-agents.json) from this repository directly.
+Download the [`crawler-user-agents.json` file](https://raw.githubusercontent.com/monperrus/crawler-user-agents/master/crawler-user-agents.json) from this repository directly.

+### Npm / Yarn
+Install using npm or Yarn, or d

 ```sh
 npm install --save "https://github.com/monperrus/crawler-user-agents.git"
 # OR
 yarn add "https://github.com/monperrus/crawler-user-agents.git"
 ```

-## Usage

 In Node.js, you can `require` the package to get an array of crawler user agents.